Far14z/Far14z/README.md

 ## Hello there 👋

-I'm a Farid Sebastian Coronel Espinoza, a Software Engineering student, I specialize on backend development and API REST design 👨‍💻.
+I'm Farid Sebastian Coronel Espinoza, a Software Engineering student, I specialize on backend development and API REST design 👨‍💻.
 I'm constantly exploring new architectures and best practices to enhance system performance and reliability.

 ## Skills